 | Best For | Startups, freelancers, and small teams | Agencies, enterprises, and multi-department teams |

-The features of Monday.com mainly attract those teams who are looking for more structure, automation, and advanced insights.
+The features of Monday.com mainly attract teams looking for more structure, automation, and advanced insights.
 The use of Monday work tools, such as automation rules, dashboards, and workflow customization options, brings integration and coordination to a new level across the different departments.
 For sure, it is the most beneficial organization that deals with multiple projects, in which case the main issues, such as tracking, visibility, and reporting, become the biggest challenges that can be solved by this single platform.

 In short: